unit logo

 Required Approvals and Payment

-When multiple employees from the hosting department or unit are present, the most senior position from the hosting department must pay.
+When multiple employees from the hosting department or unit are present, the most senior position from the hosting department should pay.
+Exceptions to this should be documented.

 Travel